Preserving the Past, Designing for the Future

 A unified, user-first platform with purpose-driven journeys

-• Introduced digital membership and donation journeys for the first time, providing clear, intuitive pathways for users to explore, join, and contribute.
+• Creates clear, intuitive pathways for users to explore, join, and contribute across channels

-In Phase 2, we enhanced the VMD sections with:
+In Phase 2, we enhanced the VMD services with:

 Impact and results